TECH-SQUAD-DSA-project/Pygame-Car-Racer-final-project/README.md

 - AI still uses the same path for every level.
 - If the player or AI gets stuck, the game doesn’t end.
 - No saving progress — everything resets on game restart.
-- On restarting the game the computer car gets stuch at one position
+- On restarting the game the computer car gets stuck at one position

 ---